Gael-de-Sailly/realterrain/README.md

 - allow raster symbology to be customized in-game

 ### Changelog
+#### 0.0.6
+- biome cover uses absolute values AND ranges which equate exactly to USGS tier system (makes hand painting easier too)
+- small bugfixes and windows compatability
+- early stages of integrating python calls for GDAL and GRASS using lunatic-python (commented out - must be built per install)
+- added some more raster modes, raster symbology nicer and fills in below steep areas

 #### 0.0.5
 - improved raster modes symbology and added "aspect"
 - made the biome form fully clickable (image buttons and dropdowns)